TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     Build/testing-docker/.env
     composer.lock

-We ignore the entire `.Build` directory, these are on-the-fly files that not belong to the extension functionality.
-We also ignore the `.idea` directory, this is a directory where PhpStorm parks its stuff.
+We ignore the entire `.Build` directory, these are on-the-fly files that do not belong to the extension functionality.
+We also ignore the `.idea` directory - this is a directory where PhpStorm parks its stuff.
 We also ignore `Build/testing-docker/.env` - this is a test runtime file created by `runTests.sh` later.
 And we ignore the `composer.lock` file: We don't hard nail our dependency versions and a `composer install` will later always fetch for instance the youngest core dependencies marked as